 All In On Dogecoin?
-Evolving Fundamentals Make Doge A Sound Investment | Benzinga
+Why Evolving Fundamentals Could Make Doge A Sound Investment | Benzinga

 Looking at all of those fundamentals, investing in Dogecoin does not look like pure speculation anymore.
 Still, caution is needed when approaching it since a recent on-chain data analysis suggests its "centralized supply effectively creates a small cabal of players with […] the ability to dictate the Doge price at will."

-Price Action: According to CoinMarketCap data, at last check Tuesday afternoon, Dogecoin is trading just under $0.24 after gaining about 3.5% over the last 24 hours.
+Price Action: At last check Tuesday afternoon, Dogecoin is trading just under $0.24 after gaining about 3.5% over the last 24 hours.

-Image by Ishwar Artist from Pixabay
+Photo: Ishwar Artist from Pixabay

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.